SkygearIO/skygear-doc/content/ios/record.md

 Note that the data in the returned record in the completion block may be different from the originally saved record.
-This is because additional fields maybe applied on the server side when the record is saved.
+This is because additional fields maybe applied on the server side when the record is saved (e.g. the updated `modificationDate`).
 You may want to inspect the returned record for any changes applied on the server side.

 ## Fetching an existing record